naridnevahgar/cf-bg-change-stack/README.md

 cf plugin for zero downtime application stack change, highly inspired by [cf-plugin-bg-restage](https://github.com/CAFxX/cf-plugin-bg-restage) & [stack auditor](https://github.com/cloudfoundry/stack-auditor).

 Use this plugin when your CF environment doesn't support ZDT restart.
-The `stack auditor` plugin does a restart with down time, when the CAPI version doesn't support ZDT endpoint.
+When the CAPI doesn't support ZDT, the `stack auditor` plugin does a restart with down time, after changing stack.
-This plugin attempts to support such CF environments by leveraging `bg-restage` combined with stack change logics.
+This plugin attempts to do a zero downtime stack change by leveraging `bg-restage` logics & `stack auditor` logics.

 ## Installation